 You're at risk of drinking too much if you are:

-you think you might have an alcohol problem, take a short quiz to evaluate your
+If you think you might have an alcohol problem, take a short quiz to evaluate your symptoms:

 You may not feel that using drugs can become a problem.
 Maybe you feel that you're a casual user because you use drugs only now and then.
 But drug use can quickly become a habit and start to affect your life.

-you think you might have a drug problem, take a short quiz to evaluate your
+If you think you might have a drug problem, take a short quiz to evaluate your symptoms: